opennode/waldur-core/docs/guide/background.rst

 Background processing
 ---------------------

-For executing heavier requests and performing background tasks NodeConductor is using Celery_.
+For executing heavier requests and performing background tasks Waldur is using Celery_.
 Celery is a task queue that supports multiple backends for storing the tasks and results.
-Currently NodeConductor is relying on Redis_ backend - Redis server **must be** running for requests triggering background scheduling to succeed.
+Currently Waldur is relying on Redis_ backend - Redis server **must be** running for requests triggering background scheduling to succeed.

 If you are developing on OS X and have brew installed: